dermotreynolds/old.dermotreynolds.github.io/_posts/released/2017-05-12-8-terraform-vsts.md

 }
 ~~~~~~

-- We can then push this to github
+- We can then push this to github.

 For consistency lets push it to the GitHub repository TestWebTerraform.

-- Create a new Build
+- Create a new Build.

 ![](/images/New-IaC-Release-01.png)

-- Connect it to our GitHub repository
+- Connect it to our GitHub repository.

 ![](/images/New-IaC-Release-02.png)

-- Start with an empty process
+- Start with an empty process.

 ![](/images/New-IaC-Release-03.png)

-- Let's use our Azure-Hosted-Agents for performing this build
+- Let's use our Azure-Hosted-Agents for performing this build.

 ![](/images/New-IaC-Release-04.png)